Benaan/edgynavigation/README.md

 ## Usage

 Open Google Maps and select a location.
-Press the share button and select the EdgyNavigation app.
+Press the share button and select the Edgy Navigation app.